Hidden Markov Models and the Bayes Filter in Categorical Probability: Background and Summary

 Let us turn to the new development of this paper.
-In the string-diagrammatic setting, a \newterm{Markov chain} is represented as follows:
+In our string-diagrammatic setting, a \newterm{Markov chain} is represented as follows:

-Here, each box $f_i$ represents the transition kernel which generates an $X_i$-valued random variable as a function of the $X_{i-1}$-valued random variable.
-Moreover, $X_0$ is directly generated from a distribution $f_0$ without depending on anything prior.
-Note that the bending of the wires has no formal meaning in this string diagram, and we use it only in order to be able to draw the diagram horizontally.
+Here, each box $f_i$ for $i > 0$ represents the transition kernel which generates an $X_i$-valued random variable as a function of the $X_{i-1}$-valued random variable.
+The bending of the wires has no formal meaning in this string diagram, and we use it only in order to be able to draw the diagram horizontally.
 Similarly, a \newterm{hidden Markov model} is represented as follows:

-Now, additional $Y_i$-valued variables that depend on the $X_i$-valued ones are introduced.
-This dependence is modeled by the morphisms $g_i$.

-Many instances of Markov categories satisfy additional properties.
-One relevant property for filtering of hidden Markov models is the \newterm{existence of conditionals}.
-We say that a morphism $f\colon A \to X \otimes Y$ has the conditional $f_{|X}$ if it factorizes as

-In particular, every joint distribution of two random variables with values in $X$ and $Y$, possibly depending on an additional parameter from $A$, can be sampled iteratively.
-If every morphism in a Markov category $\catC$ has a conditional, then we say that $\catC$ \newterm{has conditionals}.
-Some examples of Markov categories with conditionals are $\finstoch$, $\gauss$, $\borelstoch$ as well as $\finsetmulti$.
-On the other hand, $\stoch$, the most general Markov category for measure-theoretic probability, does not have conditionals.
-We refer for a more detailed treatment of conditionals as well as the closely related Bayesian inverses to~\cref{defn:Conditionals} and~\cref{defn:BayesianInversion} and further on to~\cite[Example 11.3]{fritz2019synthetic} and~\cite[Definition 3.5]{chojacobs2019strings}, respectively.

-For Markov categories with conditionals, we show that Markov chains and hidden Markov models can be equivalently characterized by certain conditional independence relations among the different variables, called \newterm{Markov properties}.
-This is done in \cref{prop:MarkovChainMarkovProps} for Markov chains and in \cref{prop:MarkovProperties} for hidden Markov models.
+Now, additional $Y_i$-valued variables that depend on the $X_i$-valued ones are introduced, and this dependence is modeled by the morphisms $g_i$.
+For Markov categories with conditionals, we show that Markov chains and hidden Markov models can be equivalently characterized by \newterm{Markov properties}, which are certain conditional independence relations among the different variables (\cref{prop:MarkovChainMarkovProps,prop:MarkovProperties}).

-Recall that a hidden Markov model often models a situation in which one only has access to observations $y_i \in Y_i$, and one wants to guess the hidden state $x_i \in X_i$ based on having recorded a sequence of values of the observations.
-This is the so-called \newterm{filtering problem}: Given values $y_0, \ldots, y_t$ for the observations up to time $t$, what is our posterior belief for the value of $x_t$?
-In other words, we want to find the conditional of the hidden variable $x_t$ given the observations $y_0, \ldots, y_t$, which by definition must be a morphism $\filtB{t}\colon Y_0 \otimes \cdots \otimes Y_t \to X_t$ such that
+To motivate filtering and smoothing, recall that a hidden Markov model often models a situation in which one only has access to a sequence of observations $y_0, \ldots, y_t$, and one wants to guess the hidden state $x_t \in X_t$.
+This is the so-called \newterm{filtering problem}.
+More formally, we want to find the \newterm{Bayes filter} $\filtB{t}$, which is the conditional of the hidden variable $x_t$ given the observations $y_0, \ldots, y_t$, which by definition must be $\filtB{t}\colon Y_0 \otimes \cdots \otimes Y_t \to X_t$ such that